Can you fast during your period?

 The Catholic Church recognizes that some people are exempt from strict fasting, including children, the elderly, the sick, and pregnant or breastfeeding women.

-The women during their period are not specifically mentioned in the law, but the pastoral care allows for a certain flexibility.
+The women during their menstrual period are not specifically mentioned in the law, but the pastoral care allows for a certain flexibility.

 Orthodox Churches

-In the orthodox tradition, le Lent is a lot more strict and generally includes abstinence not only from the meat, but also some dairy products and sometimes even of the oil and of vin.
+In the orthodox tradition, le Lent is a lot more strict and generally includes abstinence not only from the meat, but also some dairy products and sometimes even of the oil and of the vin.

 Protestant churches

-The rules and obligations of Lent
+The Rules and Obligations of Lent

 Le food fasting is one of the main Lenten obligations.
-This often involves limit meals to one per day or of to abstain from certain foods.
+This often involves limit meals to one per day or of abstain from certain foods.

 If you feel a fragility during your menstruation, it is essential to listen to you.
 Health comes first! 🌸

-Understanding menstruation in a religious context
+Understanding Menstruation in a Religious Context

-Menstruation in religious traditions
+Menstruation in Religious Traditions

-In of numerous religions, les rules have been perceived as a temporary state of impurity.
-In the Christianity, these ideas have evolved.
-Today, theMenstruation is no longer an obstacle to religious practices like this prayer or there participation in ceremonies. 🕊️
+In of many religions, les rules have been perceived as a temporary impurity stateIn the christianity, these ideas have evolved.
+Today, thes menstruations are no longer an obstacle to religious practices like this prayer where there participation in ceremonies. 🕊️

 The Christian view of menstruation